wagnerrp/pytmdb3/README.md

 In order to limit excessive usage against the online API server, the PyTMDB3 module supports caching of requests.
 Cached data is keyed off the request URL, and is currently stored for one hour.
-This may get tuned further as the v3 API gets increased usage, and official limits are set per host.
+API requests are limited to thirty (30) within ten (10) seconds.
+Requests beyond this limit are blocking until they can be processed.

 There are currently two engines available for use.
 The `null` engine merely discards all information, and is only intended for debugging use.
 The `file`